 We used the same method to strip the original encaustic tiles but made sure to use a plastic scraper in order not to scratch the tiles.

-After a quick sand with steel wool and a final wipe down with white spirit, we applied black grate polish (bought at our local fireplace shop).
-When the grate polish was completely dry I used an old cloth to wipe off the excess and give the surface a polish.
+After a quick sand with steel wool and a final wipe down with white spirit, we applied black grate polish.
+When the grate polish was completely dry, I used an old cloth to wipe off the excess and give the surface a polish.

 - Let the chemical paint stripper (this is the only paint stripper we recommend) work as long as possible.

 - Remove the dissolved paint with a stripping knife and kitchen paper.

 - Use lots of white spirit to remove the remaining paint residue until the surface is completely clean.
 Use steel wool to sand if necessary.

 - Apply black grate polish and leave to dry.
 Then buff to the required finish.

 - For maintenance, use WD-40 to clean the fireplace.
 Never use water.